-In Saskatchewan, 33% of the population - approximately 300,000 people - struggle daily with literacy.
+In Saskatchewan, 33% of adults struggle daily with literacy.

 Our volunteers are our most valuable resource in our work to turn around this staggering statistic.
 READ Saskatoon provides training and support for all of its volunteers, and works hard to ensure everyone - learners and volunteers alike - feels like a part of the team.